What is it?

 Detailed assembly instructions are available on the projects page.

-Using Platformio and included code repository
+Using Platformio and the included code repository

-Code is based on nofrendo emulator, which was ported to ESP platform by Espressif Team, originally written by Matthew Conte.
+Code is based on nofrendo emulator, which was ported to the ESP platform by Espressif Team, originally written by Matthew Conte.

-How does it look like
+How does it look?

 Documentation